Recession exit meaningful if states pay salaries – Labour

 From Femi Oyelola, Kaduna

-The Organized labour has said Nigeria economy can only said to be out of recession if States stop non-payment and delayed payments of salaries.
+The Organized labour has said Nigeria economy can only be out of recession if States stop non-payment and delayed payments of salaries.

-The General Secretary of Textile union Comrade Issa Aremu made the assertion in a press statement made available to the media in Kaduna yesterday.
+The General Secretary of Textile union Comrade Issa Aremu made the assertion in a press statement made available to the media in Kaduna.

 According to him the states still engaged in this act despite serial Federal government bail outs in trillions of Naira.